rfuzzo/MorrowindPlusPlus/setup/tools.md

 ![Screenshot](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/MGE%20XE%20In-game%20272.png)

+{% hint style="warning" %}
-> ⚠️ You may be tempted to enable **High detail actor shadows (buggy)**.
+You may be tempted to enable **High detail actor shadows (buggy)**.
 As the name says, they are buggy and can be very taxing on your framerate.
 I don't recommend them.
+{% endhint %}

 ### Config tab

-**Information**

 * Click the **Report max AA and AF** under **Information** to get your graphics card's max antialiasing and anisotropic filtering levels.